CaliStyle/humpback/README.md

 ##File Structure
 Humpback's file structure is identical to a normal Sails.js app with a few exceptions.

-  1. Humpback uses bower to mange frontend dependencies.
+  1. Humpback uses bower to manage frontend dependencies.
   2. Humpback generators create additional files compared to their sails.js counterparts.
   3. Humpback uses scss in lieu of less.
   4. Humpback includes a humans.txt.